Public Safety Power Shutoff

 No communication leads to frustration

-by Cdes, about 2 months ago
+by Cdes, 3 months ago

 We lost power from 10am Wednesday to midnight, then again from 6am Friday to 8:30am Saturday.